Robust-Multi-Task Gradient Boosting: Related Work

+An alternative approach that differs significantly from previous studies is Boosted-\ac{MTL} framework, which is based on a \ac{FL} paradigm~\citep{Liu_Haizhou2024}.
+This framework operates in two sequential stages.
+First, in the \textit{global learning} stage, multiple districts collaborate through a privacy-preserving federated \ac{GB} scheme, known as FederBoost, to learn shared load patterns.
+Second, in the \textit{local learning} stage, each district independently fine-tunes a local model to capture its district-specific load characteristics.
+The final model is constructed as the sum of the global and local \ac{GB} models.

-From a different perspective, rather than restructuring the \ac{GB} framework, Task-wise Split-\ac{GB} (TSGB) introduced a task-specific splitting mechanism~\cite{Mingcheng2021}.
-This approach replaces the standard splitting criterion with one that separates samples based on task-specific performance, referred to as task gain.
+In contrast to restructuring the \ac{GB} framework, \ac{TS}-\ac{GB} introduced a task-specific splitting mechanism for \ac{DTR}~\citep{Mingcheng2021}, replacing the standard criterion with one based on task-specific performance, termed task gain.
 A split is performed only when the negative impact on other tasks does not exceeds a predefined threshold.
-Later, an extension of TSGB was introduced to address the issue of imbalanced data by proposing two approaches: {$\text{TSGB}_{\beta}$}, which revises the task gain ratio to be more sensitive to the number of affected tasks rather than the number of instances; and {$\text{TSGB}_{\kappa}$}, which re-weights datasets using a softmax-based method to balance data distribution across tasks~\cite{Handong2022}.
-These adaptations enhance both overall and task-specific prediction performance without compromising the accuracy for minority labels, as reported in a recent preprint~\cite{ZhenZhe2022}.
+Later, an extension of \ac{TS}-\ac{GB} was introduced to address the issue of imbalanced data by proposing two approaches: {$\text{\ac{TS}-\ac{GB}}_{\beta}$}, which revises the task gain ratio to be more sensitive to the number of affected tasks rather than the number of instances; and {$\text{\ac{TS}-\ac{GB}}_{\kappa}$}, which reweights datasets using a softmax-based method to balance data distribution across tasks~\citep{Handong2022}.
+These adaptations enhance both overall and task-specific prediction performance without compromising the accuracy for minority labels, as reported in a recent preprint~\citep{ZhenZhe2022}.